Back

 Very rare (may affect up to 1 in 10,000 people):

-- severe skin reactions, including severe skin rash, hives, reddening of the skin all over the body, severe itching, blistering, peeling and swelling of the skin, inflammation of the mucous membranes (Stevens-Johnson syndrome, toxic epidermal necrolysis) or other allergic reactions
+• severe skin reactions, including severe skin rash, hives, redness of the skin over the whole body, severe itching, blistering, peeling and swelling of the skin, inflammation of the mucous membranes (Stevens-Johnson syndrome, toxic epidermal necrolysis) or other allergic reactions

-- an inflamed pancreas that can cause severe abdominal pain and back pain accompanied by severe malaise
+• an inflamed pancreas, which can cause severe abdominal and back pain, accompanied by severe malaise

 Other side effects may include: